In the name of Allah, the Beneficent, the Merciful

 Ibn Umar reported:

-Umar ibn Al-Khattab was given a servant girl among the girls who served the leadership.
+Umar ibn al-Khattab, may Allah be pleased with him, was presented with a servant girl among those who served the leadership.
 She was forced upon by one of the young men, so Umar flogged the man and he did not flog the woman.

 أَنَّ رَجُلاً أَضَافَ أَهْلَ بَيْتٍ فَاسْتَكْرَهَ مِنْهُمَ امْرَأَةً فَرُفِعَ ذَلِكَ إِلَى أَبِي بَكْرٍ فَضَرَبَهُ وَنَفَاهُ وَلَمْ يَضْرِبْ الْمَرْأَةَ